aammd/MS_computational_ecology_opinion/compecol.md

 This view is echoed in recent proposals. @MisHee16 suggested that highlighting the importance of code in most ecological studies would be a way to bring the community to adopt higher standards, all the while de-mystifying the process of producing code.
+As with increased mandatory data release along manuscript publication required by funding agencies, mandatory code release would benefit a more reproductible science and how data were transformed during the analysis.
 This also requires teaching ecologists how to evaluate the quality of the software they use [@Poi15].
 Finally, @HamAnd15 proposed that the "Tao of Open Science" would be particularly beneficial to the entire field of ecology; as part of the important changes in attitude, they identified the solicitation and integration of productive feedback throughout the research process.
 Regardless of the technical solution, this emphasizes the need to foster, in ecologists in training, a culture of discussion across disciplinary boundaries.

 All of these points can be distilled into practical training recommendations for different groups in the community of ecologists.
 Classes based around lab or